webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 ## We Did Some Spring Cleaning

-When people proposed new commands to the API, we contributors became more and more hesitent to introduce them.
+When people proposed new commands to the API, we contributors became more and more hesitant to introduce them.
 There were a vast number of existing commands; and many of these requested commands provided very little difference from existing commands.
 This was beginning to become a maintenance nightmare.<br />
 <br />
 Starting with v5 we created a "base" WebdriverIO package called [`webdriver`](https://www.npmjs.com/package/webdriver).
-It contains the bare logic to make a HTTP request to a WebDriver endpoint; and includes all of the commands from [various specifications](https://github.com/webdriverio/webdriverio/tree/main/packages/webdriver/protocol) (including the [WebDriver](https://w3c.github.io/webdriver/) spec as well as Appiums [Mobile JSONWire protocol](https://github.com/SeleniumHQ/mobile-spec/blob/master/spec-draft.md)) defined in a simple to maintain JSON object.<br />
+It contains the bare logic to make a HTTP request to a WebDriver endpoint; and includes all of the commands from [various specifications](https://github.com/webdriverio/webdriverio/tree/main/packages/webdriver/protocol) (including the [WebDriver](https://w3c.github.io/webdriver/) spec as well as Appium's [Mobile JSONWire protocol](https://github.com/SeleniumHQ/mobile-spec/blob/master/spec-draft.md)) defined in a simple to maintain JSON object.<br />
 <br />
 As part of that effort we've renamed many of the commands in order to align them closer to the pattern that has been used in the protocol.
 The base WebDriver client now also returns the `value` property of all protocol command responses, so that we were able to get rid of a lot of redundancy (e.g. `title` is now called with `getTitle`).<br />
 <br />